 In the past, the most common way to detect lung cancer in a patient was to administer a traditional chest CT scan, which would identify cancers the size of a dime or larger and take up to 15 minutes.
-Now, doctors have a faster, more precise way of finding cancer using less radiation via what’s called a Low-Dose Lung Cancer Screening.
+Now, there is a faster, more precise way of finding cancer using less radiation via what’s called a Low-Dose Lung Cancer Screening.

-How is it used for lung cancer screenings?
+How is LDCT used for lung cancer screenings?

 Those who suffer from claustrophobia may also be relieved to know that both ends of the scanning machine are open for the duration of the procedure and the technologist performing the exam can see and hear the patient at all times.